Podcast Marketing: A Guide for Online Course Creators

 8) Run Paid Ads

 There are many organic forms of podcast marketing that can produce successful results.
 Yet that shouldn’t distract from how impactful paid ads can be.
-Again, few podcasters do this.
-They focus attention on organic reach.
-This creates a huge opportunity for you, and it doesn’t have to cost a lot of money.

 Learn how to do it the right way and you can quickly stand out from the crowd.